Gordon Z. Novod

 Mr. Novod prides himself on providing high quality advocacy to clients, keeping their business objectives in mind.
 He is able to grasp complex legal and business issues in order to craft and implement innovative yet practical solutions to maximize value for clients.

-Mr. Novod’s “first chair” trial and appellate work have resulted in opinions of high precedential value, including (among numerous others):
+Mr. Novod’s “first chair” trial and appellate work has resulted in opinions of high precedential value, including (among numerous others):

 • Halperin v.
-Richards, et al., 7 F.4th 534, Case No. 20-2793, 2021 WL 3184305 (7th Cir.
+Richards, et al. (In re Appvion, Inc.), 7 F.4th 534, Case No. 20-2793, 2021 WL 3184305 (7th Cir.
 July 28, 2021).
-Mr. Novod represented Halperin and Gene Davis, as the Co-Trustees of the Appvion Liquidating Trust, securing reversal of the District Court’s dismissal of the liquidating trustee’s claims against the Appvion debtors’ former directors and officers.
+Mr. Novod represented Alan Halperin and Gene Davis as the Co-Trustees of the Appvion Liquidating Trust, securing reversal of the District Court’s dismissal of the liquidating trustee’s claims against the Appvion debtors’ former directors and officers.
 Significantly, the Seventh Circuit held that ERISA does not preempt claims asserted by a liquidating trustee against a debtor’s former directors and officers for damages for harm to the debtor’s corporate enterprise and its creditors.
+Mr. Novod led all aspects of G&E’s representation from inception through the April 2025 confidential settlement, which resolved the litigation.

 • AMCO Insurance Company, et al. v.
 CoBank, ACB, No. 16-cv-4422-LTS-SLC, 2021 WL 4340540 (S.D.N.Y.
 Sept.
 22, 2021).
 Mr. Novod secured a win on summary judgement as to liability in a breach of contract action brought by G&E’s thirty-seven (37) institutional investor clients regarding their $304 million principal amount (constituting 75%) of 7.875% Subordinated Notes issued by CoBank following CoBank’s redemption of those notes prior to maturity.
 This victory is significant insofar as it permitted institutional investors to recover damages from a bond issuer that breached the contractual terms upon which the bonds were issued.
 Mr. Novod subsequently achieved a confidential resolution of the dispute on behalf of G&E’s clients.